 - 2.1.1.
 Upon the receipt of Occurrence report study the occurrence report and analyze information received - 2.1.2.
-Decide whether the occurrence reported require - Only acknowledgement and storage; or; - > Direct follow up action on information provided; or - Investigation and follow up actions
+Decide whether the occurrence reported require - Only acknowledgement and storage; or; - Direct follow up action on information provided; or - Investigation and follow up actions

-Rev. 04 Civil Aviation Authority of Sri Lanka Date: 01-July-14
+D 0.4 Civil Aviation Avitantity of Coil and a Data: 04 July 44 1 Rev ()4 Civil Aviation Authority of Sri Lanka Date: 01-July-14